ارزیابی مقدار باقیمانده قارچکشهای جدید داگونیس® SC 12.5% و آفیانس® 17% SC در مهار بیماری لکه موجی گوجهفرنگی

 Calibration of LC-MS/MS

-First, by directly injecting the standard solution (1 µg/ml) of each of the pesticides alone to the MS detector, the fragmentation voltage of the parent ion (Precursor Ion) and the collision energy for each of the daughter ions (Daughter Ion) or product ions of each compound were optimized.
+First, by directly injecting the standard solution (1 µg mL-1) of each of the pesticides alone to the MS detector, the fragmentation voltage of the parent ion (Precursor Ion) and the collision energy for each of the daughter ions (Daughter Ion) or product ions of each compound were optimized.
 In other words, at this stage, the best conditions for high-sensitivity detection were determined for each of the compounds.

-Validation of the method
+Validation of the Method

 According to the Sanco standard, three concentration levels were validated, which were made in acetonitrile solvent and tomato matrix.
-For this purpose, by diluting the mother solution appropriately, solutions were prepared at three different concentration levels of 0.05, 0.1, and 0.2 mg/kg of the mixture of the standards of pesticides under investigation in solvent and tomato matrix.
+For this purpose, by diluting the mother solution appropriately, solutions were prepared at three different concentration levels of 0.05, 0.1, and 0.2 mg kg-1 of the mixture of the standards of pesticides under investigation in solvent and tomato matrix.
 Regarding the linear dynamic range (LDR) for all pesticides the beginning of the range is the same as the limit of quantitation (LOQ).
 The figures of acceptable merit and recovery in the range of 80.1 to 111% with RSD from 10 to 14.5% indicate the acceptability of the proposed analysis method.

 Results and Discussion